Dr Shirley Wang

 Email: email@example.comTelephone: +44 (0)207 882 8769Room Number: Room 2.03, Fogg Building

-A clinical scientist with interdisciplinary training across clinical, health, social and cognitive psychology, I teach Cognitive Psychology and co-teach Evolutionary Psychology and Exploring Psychology II.
-I also serve as a tutor for Essentials of Psychology and as a final-year research project advisor.
+A clinical scientist with interdisciplinary training across clinical, health, social and cognitive psychology, I teach Essential Skills for Psychologists, Cognitive Psychology and, upcoming in 2019-2020, a new module on the Psychology of Food.
+I also serve as a tutor and as a final-year research project advisor.

-In my role as the department’s Deputy Director of Teaching and Learning, I help shape and run the undergraduate program, and sit on the SBCS Teaching and Learning Committee.
+In my role as the department’s Director of Teaching and Learning, I help shape and run the undergraduate programme, and sit on the SBCS Teaching and Learning Committee.
 I also serve as the academic liaison for the Psychology Society, the student academic society.

 I coordinate the new Student Experience Task Force, designed to solicit and respond to student feedback about the program, and welcome students to contact me about this at any time.

 Beyond the classroom, I am a bereavement therapist conducting trauma-based cognitive-behavior therapy for individuals who have lost a loved one to homicide, as well as a health and science writer.